XinChen1020/MLFlow-practice-project/router/README.txt

   `null` removes it from the final environment.

-Responses include the resolved `image_key` (or `null` when the default image was used) and any applied parameter overrides so logs and API clients can confirm how the trainer ran.
+Responses include the resolved `image_key` (or `null` when the default image was used), the serving image that will be used for rollout, and any applied parameter overrides so logs and API clients can confirm how the trainer ran.

+The `POST /admin/roll` endpoint accepts an optional `serve_image` field when you want to override the runtime on a per-request basis.
+When the field is omitted, the router falls back to the serving image resolved from the trainer spec (or from the `SERVE_IMAGE` environment variable for backwards compatibility).